Seiko: 1930 to 1990

-Military watches produced for Japanese troops during World War II were manufactured by Seiko, which by 1938, produced 1.2 million timepieces a year.
+Military watches, notably the "Seikosha Type 93 Tensoku-Dokei" produced for Japanese troops during World War II were manufactured by Seiko, which by 1938, produced 1.2 million timepieces a year.
 The scarcity of raw materials during the war diverted much of Seiko's production to on-board instruments for military aircraft and ships.
 In contrast to Japan, Germany utilized both domestically produced and Swiss-produced watches.
 Japan's isolation in the Pacific meant the country could not rely on importing foreign timepieces.